Biden wants to curb the coronavirus but steers clear of shutdowns

 Gounder said the Biden strategy is focused on invoking the Defense Production Act to increase production of protective equipment such as masks and gowns, increasing testing, and focusing on ensuring the effective production and distribution therapeutics and a vaccine.

-After big cities were hit with the virus in the early spring, much of the country shuttered businesses, schools and thwarted travel — sending the U.S. economy into its deepest nosedive since the Great Depression and devastating entire sectors of global commerce.
+After big cities were hit with the virus in the early spring, much of the country shuttered businesses and schools and thwarted travel — sending the U.S. economy into its deepest nosedive since the Great Depression and devastating entire sectors of global commerce.
 After initially backing shutdowns, Trump moved away from that solution and urged governors to reopen businesses.

-Another member of Biden’s coronavirus advisory board took a hard line against the prospect of a broad economic shutdown Sunday — signaling the direction Biden was heading.
+Another member of Biden’s coronavirus advisory board took a hard line Sunday against the prospect of a broad economic shutdown — signaling the direction in which Biden was heading.

 “We are not in support of a nationwide lockdown and believe there is not a scenario unless — there simply isn’t a scenario because we can get this under control,” said physician Atul Gawande on ABC’s “This Week with George Stephanopolous.”